gSchool/ada-CS-Fundamentals-Internship/00-about-thursdays-at-ada/norms.md

   * We understand that sometimes things come up and external circumstances may cause you to miss part of or the entirety of a session.
 If you need to miss a CS Fundamentals or Career Services session, please send an email to [absent_internship@adadevelopersacademy.org
   ](mailto:absent_internship@adadevelopersacademy.org
   ) in advance when possible.
   * Up to two excused absences are permitted throughout the course of Thursdays at Ada.
-This is across both career developement and CS Fundamentals sessions.
+This is across both Career Development and CS Fundamentals sessions.
 * CS Fundamentals assignments are a required part of your continuing education and graduation requirements.
   * **You need to complete 80% of all assigned work for CS Fundamentals**.
   * New topics and problem sets are released two weeks before they are due